Artificial Intelligence Clones: Introduction

 \subsection{Related Literature}

 This paper contributes to a growing literature on the social implications of artificial intelligence (AI), in particular to research comparing human and AI evaluation.
-AI predictions have been shown to outperform human experts across various prediction problems \citep{Kleinbergetal2017,rajpurkar2017chexnet,jung2017simple,Angelovaetal,Agarwaletal2023}; \citet{IakovlevLiang} provide a theoretical rationale for why this might be so.
+AI predictions have been shown to outperform human experts across various prediction problems \citep{Kleinbergetal2017,rajpurkar2017chexnet,jung2017simple,Angelovaetal,Agarwaletal2023}.
 These papers all consider settings---such as medical diagnosis---where humans possess limited intuitive knowledge about the underlying decision problem.
-By contrast, the present paper is motivated by settings where human actors possess a naturally rich understanding of a complex, subjective objective, which is difficult to define formally.
+By contrast, the present paper is motivated by settings where human actors possess a naturally rich understanding of a complex, subjective objective.
 This is a novel consideration relative to the literature, and the paper arrives at a very different conclusion regarding algorithmic versus human evaluation.

+There is an emerging literature on AI agents.
+This paper complements recent empirical work about the effectiveness of AI agents (such as \citet{JabarianHenkel2025VoiceAI} and \citet{Sarkar2025AIAgentsProductivity}) with a framework for studying the welfare implications of deploying AI agents in search.

-This work also contributes to the rich literature on search, which has explored classic questions including how long to search for \citep{mccall1970economics,stigler1961economics,weitzman1979optimal}, what speed to search at \citep{UrgunYariv2024}, and where to search \citep{callander2011searching,Malladi2023}.\footnote{In related strategic experimentation models (e.g., \citet{BoltonHarris1999} and \citet{KellerRadyCripps2005}), agents face uncertain payoffs and learn by repeatedly sampling an action---a feature absent from this paper.} The present paper focuses on a new question regarding the role of the complexity of the search space, as measured by the number of attributes \citep{KLABJAN2014190}.
+Within economic theory, this work contributes to the rich literature on search, which has explored classic questions including how long to search for \citep{mccall1970economics,stigler1961economics,weitzman1979optimal}, what speed to search at \citep{UrgunYariv2024}, and where to search \citep{callander2011searching,Malladi2023}.\footnote{In related strategic experimentation models (e.g., \citet{BoltonHarris1999} and \citet{KellerRadyCripps2005}), agents face uncertain payoffs and learn by repeatedly sampling an action---a feature absent from this paper.} The present paper focuses on a new question regarding the role of the complexity of the search space, as measured by the number of attributes \citep{KLABJAN2014190}.
 I show that dimensionality fundamentally alters optimal search behavior when search is conducted with error.
 This result differs from, for example, \citet{Bardhi} and \citet{Malladi2023}, who show that their characterizations of optimal search \emph{extend} but are not qualitatively changed in multiple dimensions.\footnote{In \citet{Bardhi} and and \citet{Malladi2023}, the searcher samples without error, and the focus is on inference about an unknown mapping from attributes to payoffs.}

 This paper's analysis of the impact of complexity (as measured by the number of dimensions) relates to \citet{Ely2011} and \citet{FudenbergLevine2022}. \citet{Ely2011} shows that as an optimization space grows in complexity, decision-makers resort to incremental adaptations (``kludges'') which generate persistent inefficiencies. \citet{FudenbergLevine2022} examine how a partially-informed agent responds to systemic shocks, and show that the optimal intervention shrinks to zero as the number of dimensions grows large.
 My finding that higher dimensionality imposes fundamental limits on search aligns with these papers' high-level insights.